bbaranoff/binding-down-to-gsm/docs/index.rst

    2. “Is there a same‐priority 2G/3G cell I like better?”
    3. “Is there any 3G/4G (UTRAN/E-UTRAN) neighbor in the SIBs I can reselect to?”

--  Because your fake 2G BCCH only lists itself (ARFCN 871, PLMN 001–01)
-   and no LTE neighbor, the UE’s reselection algorithm never “sees” any E-UTRAN cell it could go to.
-Even if a real LTE cell from its operator is physically close by, the UE doesn’t know about it—because no neighbor‐list IE pointed to it.

 -  Therefore, from the UE’s point of view: